lambdaclass/cairo-vm/docs/hint_processor/reference_doc.md

     pub prime: &'a BigInt,
 }
 ```
-A `struct` representing limited access to the VM's internal values and structures.
+Represents limited access to the VM's internal values and structures.
 ### ExecutionScopesProxy
 ```rust
 pub struct ExecutionScopesProxy<'a> {